 What are your rights?

 You have the right to complain and take steps to sort out any problems.

-- to be involved in decisions that affect you
+- be involved in decisions that affect you

-- to good quality care that meets your needs
+- good quality care that meets your needs

-- to full and effective use of your personal, civil, legal and consumers rights and
+- full and effective use of your personal, civil, legal and consumers rights and

 - advocacy support.

 If you want to learn more about your rights you can read the Charter of Residents Rights and Responsibilities and the Charter of Rights and Responsibilities for Community Care.

 If I have a concern, should I talk to the aged care provider?

 We encourage you to try to raise your concern with the aged care provider, because resolution at the local level can achieve a fast and sustainable outcome.
 You can arrange for an advocate to support you if you don’t feel comfortable raising a concern on your own.